aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

   </source-code>
 </code-listing>

 This code creates a custom element, but we're doing a few unique things here.
 First, since the entire rendering job is handled by the NProgress library, we don't need Aurelia's templating engine to render this component at all.
 So, we use the `noView()` decorator to tell Aurelia not to load a `loading-indicator.html`, compile it or do any of that rendering work.
-Additionally, the NProgress library requires some CSS to work, so we can declare that in the decorator as well.
-In the case of `noView`, this works exactly as if you had put this in a `require` element inside the view.
+Additionally, the NProgress library requires some CSS to work, so we make sure to import that above.

 Next, we want our custom HTML element to have a `loading` property that we can bind to via an HTML attribute in the DOM.
 So, we declare that by using the `bindable` decorator.
 Whenever you have a `bindable`, by convention, you can optionally declare a *propertyName*Changed method that will be called whenever the binding system updates the property.
 So, we've added one of those so that we can toggle the NProgress indicator off and on, based on the value of that property.